insight-creative/Insight-Creative-2021/content/blog/simple-tips-for-good-billboard-design/index.md

 ![Simple Tips for Good Billboard Design](simple-tips-for-good-billboard-design.jpg)

-When you decide to spend marketing dollars on a billboard, make sure it follows these simple guidelines for maximum effectiveness.
-Creating a poorly designed billboard is like throwing money away.
-You want your message to be read and then acted upon.
+When you decide to spend marketing dollars on a billboard, make sure the [billboard design](/services/graphic-design-services/) follows a few simple guidelines for maximum effectiveness.
+A poorly designed billboard can feel like throwing money away.
+Your message should be easy to read, understand and act on.

 ## Mind the 5-second rule